-TIMKEN arrived in Latin America, locating in Mexico its first manufacturing plant in the city of San José Iturbide, Guanajuato.
+TIMKEN arrived in Latin America, located in Mexico its first manufacturing plant in the city of San José Iturbide, Guanajuato.
 The company is the world’s second largest producer of carriage bearings for the automotive industry.

 The project began at the end of 2019, concluding in early 2021, with a total of 453,340 man-hours worked.
 The plant was designed and approved under the guidelines of the FM Global (Factory Mutual) insurance company.
 It is important to mention that the work has an electrical connection as Qualified User Mode certified by the Federal Electricity Commission (CFE), which brings tangible benefits in the reliability of the energy supply.